 While he’s best known for creating the Ashton brands, Robert Levin, President of Holt’s Cigar Holdings, is a 50-year veteran of the cigar business with experience in retailing and wholesaling.
-After a humble start, sweeping the floor of his father’s Philadelphia cigar store, he took over the family business in the 1970s, then created the original Ashton in the 1980s.
-His cigar grew up to be an industry giant, and in 1999 he trumped his earlier success with the addition of the Ashton Virgin Sun Grown line.
+After a humble start, sweeping the floor of his father’s Philadelphia cigar store, he took over the family business in the 1970s, then created the Ashton brand in the 1980s.
+His cigar grew to become an industry giant.

 CEO, Oliva Cigar Company